lacanoid/pgddl/README.md

 - `pg_ddlx_script(text) returns text`

-    Generates SQL DDL script for object identified by sql identifier`.
+    Generates SQL DDL script for object identified by sql identifier.

 At the begining of a script, there are commented DROP statements for all dependant objects, so you can see them easily.